junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crowley_BB/SPN-Crowley-whole-novel.md

 >
 > Crowley: Yes.
 It ended with me narrowly escaping death, by hiding in a rat.
 >
-> Mary: Wait-- a rate?
+> Mary: Wait-- a rat?
 >
 > Crowley: It wasn't so bad, really... gave me time to think.
 Gave me time to... (beat) I've been so angry, so focused on winning, on keeping my throne that I never realized... <u>I hated it</u>.
 All those sniveling, spiteful demons-- the endless moaning of damned souls-- the <u>paperwork</u>.
 Who wants that job?
 >